se-edu/learningresources/contents/functionalProgramming/intro.md

 #### Higher Order Functions

-Higher Order Functions are functions that either take functions as parameters, return a function or both.
+Higher Order Functions are functions that either take functions as parameters, return a function, or both.
 As functions are first class citizens in functional programming languages, this allows [functions to be passed around like objects and values](https://en.wikipedia.org/wiki/Functional_programming#First-class_and_higher-order_functions).

 One example of Higher Order Functions is `map`, which takes in a function and a collection of objects.